hasanpasha/glfw-zig/README.md

-# GLFW-zig
+# glfw-zig
-# this is and idomatic wrapper over glfw3 library
+This is an zig idomatic binding for `glfw3` library

 ## Todo

-    -[] organize `glfw3.h` functions.
+- [ ] organize `glfw3.h` functions.
-    -[] write bindings to platform specific functions.
+- [ ] write bindings to platform specific functions.